Sange, Democratic Republic of the Congo: Administrative history and divisions

 The local administrative history traces back to Chief Kere, a Vira leader credited with founding the villages of Kibogoye (located in Sange), Kagando (currently within the Ruzizi Plain Chiefdom), and Kakamba (now situated in the Luvungi groupement).
-During this period, Sange lay in the area known as the "Bafuliiru territory" (present-day Bafuliiru Chiefdom), under the authority of Mwami Kalinginshi, who granted extensive grazing lands to Burundian pastoralists settled in the Ruzizi Plain.
+During this period, Sange lay in the area known as the "Bafuliiru territory" (present-day Bafuliiru Chiefdom), under the authority of Mwami Kalingishi, who granted extensive grazing lands to Burundian pastoralists settled in the Ruzizi Plain.
 Over time, however, the Barundi community, led by Ndabagoye, came under considerable European influence, leading to administrative reorganization that transferred authority from the Barundi to Chief Kere.

 Following this transition, a Burundian notable named Ndalishize of the Ndorogwe family governed under Chief Kere's supervision, and upon his death, he was succeeded by his son Ngarukiye, who was later deposed due to misconduct and replaced by Mr. Biyaka, also of Burundian origin.
 Biyaka established a secondary customary tribunal from the Ndalishize lineage and maintained cooperative relations with Ngarukiye throughout his tenure, ruling between 1977 and 1978, after which Bigere Nankuma succeeded him until he died in 1988.
 That same year, Sange was officially detached from the Ruzizi Plain Chiefdom in 1988, when it was elevated to the status of a Cité.
 Leadership then passed to Mkwana Zakabemba, appointed as the first Chef de cité of Sange.

 The succession of Chef de cité is recorded as follows: